-In the first year students take four papers, two of which (Introduction to Psychology and Psychological Inquiry and Methods) are compulsory.
-The remaining two papers are chosen from a diverse selection of options, such as Biological Anthropology, Sociology, Politics, Social Anthropology, Computer Science and Philosophy (refer to the University Prospectus for further details of optional papers).
-In the second year, students take four papers, two of which, Social Psychology and either Biology and Cognition or Experimental Psychology, are compulsory, with two additional papers again chosen from a wide range of options.
-Third year students undertake a research dissertation in addition to three optional papers.
+In your first year, you would take four papers, two of which (Introduction to Psychology and Psychological Inquiry and Methods) are compulsory.
+You'd choose the remaining two papers from a diverse selection, including Biological Anthropology, Sociology, Politics, Social Anthropology, Computer Science and Philosophy (refer to the University Prospectus for further details of optional papers).
+In the second year, you will take four papers, two of which, Social Psychology and either Biology and Cognition or Experimental Psychology, are compulsory, with two additional papers again chosen from a wide range of options.
+In third year, you would undertake a research dissertation in addition to three optional papers.

 Full details are provided on the Psychological and Behavioural Sciences Tripos website, and summarised in the University Undergraduate Prospectus.

-We anticipate admitting 2-3 PBS students each year.
-Churchill has a strong reputation for teaching in the sciences; PBS undergraduates at the College will also have the opportunity to interact with students from related disciplines in the arts, notably HSPS (Human, Social and Political Sciences), Linguistics and Philosophy.
+We aim to admit two or three PBS students each year.
+Churchill has a strong reputation for teaching in the sciences but you would also have many opportunities to interact with students from related disciplines in the arts, notably HSPS (Human, Social and Political Sciences), Linguistics, and Philosophy.

-Churchill College is fortunate to have two Directors of Studies/Teaching Fellows in PBS - Professor Melissa Hines and Dr Helena Rubinstein.
-Professor Melissa Hines is Professor of Psychology and Director of the University's Hormones and Behaviour Research Lab and PBS Teaching Fellow at Churchill.
+Dr Sander van der Linden is Director of Studies in Psychological and Behavioural Sciences for Churchill College, University Lecturer in Social Psychology, and Director of the Cambridge Social Decision-Making lab.
+His research concerns social norms and influence and human judgment and decision-making.
+Professor Melissa Hines is Professor of Psychology and Director of the University's Hormones and Behaviour Research Lab.
 Melissa is one of the world's leading experts on human gender development, focusing particularly on the interaction between biological and social factors in gender development.
-Dr Helena Rubinstein specialises in social and health psychology and is currently investigating adherence to treatment regimens during pandemic flu outbreaks.

-Many applicants to PBS will have studied psychology.
-However, a previous qualification in psychology is not essential for entry; indeed, there are no specific subjects that we require.
-We will consider applicants presenting qualifications in the humanities or sciences (or, frequently, a combination of both).
+Many applicants to PBS will have studied Psychology but you do not need to have done so - indeed, there are no specific subjects that we require.
+We will consider you if you present qualifications in the humanities or the sciences, or, as is frequently the case, a combination of both.
 We are looking for candidates with a strong academic track record, excellent critical thinking skills and an intellectual engagement with the discipline.

-Applicants are required to submit two pieces of written work on any relevant subject.
+We will ask you to submit two examples of teacher-marked written work on any relevant subject.

-We interview the majority of applicants.
-Typically, candidates have two interviews: one with a subject specialist and the other with a Fellow in a related discipline and/or an Admissions Tutor.
-Candidates do not need to undertake any special preparation for the interview, though we do advise that all applicants are fully familiar with their Sixth Form (or equivelant) learning and any other material that has been provided as part of the application process.
-In the interviews, candidates are likely to be asked some questions about their school or college work, their wider exploration of intellectual matters and their academic background and interests.
-More specific questions may also focus on the candidate's interest in, and awareness of, the discipline of psychology (this aspect of the interview will not require any prior factual knowledge).
+If called, you will normally have two interviews: one with subject specialists and the other with a Fellow in a related discipline and/or an Admissions Tutor.
+You do not need to undertake any special preparation for your interviews, though we do advise that you should be fully familiar with your sixth form (or equivalent) learning and any other material that you have provided as part of your application process.
+In the interviews, you're likely to be asked some questions about your school or college work, your wider exploration of intellectual matters, and your academic background and interests.
+More specific questions may also focus on your interest in and awareness of Psychology (though it's important to note that this aspect of your interviews will not require any prior factual knowledge).

 There are a series of talks on careers available to graduates from the PBS Tripos that will assist students in thinking about their future careers.

-The following books are recommended for prior reading by the Department of Psychology:
+The following books are recommended reading from the Department of Psychology:

 For more information and for all admissions enquiries, please contact the Admissions Office.